MayaSal/GraphPattern2vec/README.md

-# GraphPattern2vec
+# RegPattern2Vec

 ## Introduction

-This repository contains the code and datasets for the manuscript "".
+This repository contains the code and datasets for the manuscript "Predicting Protein and Pathway Associations for Understudied Dark Kinases using Pattern-constrained Knowledge Graph Embedding".

 #### Included in this repository are the following:

 - DownloadLinkForData.txt file
-  - you must open this file and download the link from this file
+  - you must open this file and download the link: _______
-  - it contains KG, embeddings, uniprot2genename, and reactome2pathwayname files
+   - Download includes KG, embeddings, uniprot2genename, and reactome2pathwayname files (appox. size)

 - 2 jupyter lab notebooks files
-  - one for measruing the accuracy
+  - notebook for measruing the accuracy (title)
-  - one for predictions
+  - notebook for link prediction generation (title)

-- gp2v.yml file
+- gp2v.yml file (Name change?)
-  - this has the can be used to create the environment
+  - file used to create the environment

-- graphpattern2vec folders
+- RegPattern2Vec folders (one or multiple folders?)
-  - this folder holds the objects/funtions of graphpattern2vec
+  - folder holds the objects/funtions of RegPattern2Vec

 - Readme.md file
-  - Your reading it right now
+  - You're reading it right now

 - model folder
-  - will hold temperary files
+  - folder holds temporary files

 ## Installing dependencies